ThibaultReuille/semanticnet/README.md

-semantic-net
+semanticnet
 ============

-Semantic-Net is a small python library to create semantic graphs in JSON.
+semanticnet is a small python library to create semantic graphs in JSON.
 Those created datasets can then be visualized with the 3D graph engine.

 ## JSON representation
 When saving graph objects as JSON, the graph is represented internally as one might expect.
-Suppose you have a graph G = (V,E), where
+Suppose you have a graph G = (V, E), where

 V = {0, 1, 2} and
 E = {(0, 1), (0, 2), (1, 2)}